Joaohsd/seminario-s206/README.md

 *********************
 ##  Setup and Installation :white_check_mark: <a name="setup-installation"></a>

+The setup is possible in two ways.
+The first one is running the following commands belor and using **make** commands.
+The Makefile simplifies the setup process through automation and organized target execution.

 ### Cloning the repo :file_folder:
 First off, in order to get a copy of the project to run/test it, clone the repository into a folder on your machine: